 Our goals begin with making visible women who work in the multitudinous areas of sound from music technology to sound art, sound and society to the politics of sound, and every area in between.
 We are doing this by creating event spaces for presenting workshops - symposiums - peer-to-peer networking events and performance/exhibition opportunities.
 We also aim to explore how secondary school education shapes girl’s participation in the fields of music technology and the sonic arts.

 WISWOS was established in 2015 at Lancaster University by Linda O’Keeffe as a space to showcase women’s contributions to computer music (the use of computer technology to compose and perform music), the sonic arts and sound studies.
 Since then, the network has collaborated with people from across the world and continues to instigate initiatives to tackle the industry’s gender gap.
-Rebecca Collins (Edinburgh College of Art) co-organisers the network alongside O’Keeffe, Tony Doyle (UK/IRE), Diana Chester (US), Joanna Helms and core network members including Iris Garrelfs and Patricia Alessandrini (Goldsmiths University), Isabel Nogeiura (Brazil) SONORA, Octopus Collective, Yorkshire Women’s Sound Network and the Peter Scott Gallery.
+Founder Linda O Keeffe and network members co-organise activities and research projects.
+These include Rebecca Collins (Edinburgh College of Art), Tony Doyle (UK/IRE), Diana Chester (AUS), Iris Garrelfs (US) and Patricia Alessandrini (Goldsmiths University), Isabel Nogeiura (Brazil) SONORA (Brazil), Octopus Collective (UK), Yorkshire Women’s Sound Network.
 The network is always open to new members of supporting organisations.

 Would you like to undertake research-led study at ECA?

 We also offer a range of research-led postgraduate programmes.
 Find out more.